 When we consider Bitcoin as a technology rather than an asset, there’s no doubt that the people buying bitcoin today will be considered early adopters.
 However, the growth Bitcoin has achieved in just 12 years has been nothing short of breathtaking.

-If you’ve been following Bitcoin for the past several years, this growth rate shouldn’t surprise you.
+If you’ve followed Bitcoin for several years, this growth rate shouldn’t surprise you.
 We’ve seen major adoption from public companies like Microstrategy and Square putting Bitcoin on their balance sheet, to large institutions like insurance company MassMutual purchasing it, all the way to recently El Salvador adopting Bitcoin as legal tender.

-Bitcoin’s network is growing quickly because it’s a breakthrough technology that will have radical implications for the world at large.
+Bitcoin’s network is growing quickly because it’s a breakthrough technology that will have radical implications for the world.
 It allows for the free flow of money between anyone, anytime, anywhere in the world without restriction.
 We are lucky to be alive to witness its ascension as a technology, but it’s growing fast.

-You might want to pick some up today because at this pace, in just a few short years, Bitcoin could very well have billions of people using its network and as such, its price will likely be significantly higher than it is today.
+You might want to pick some up today because, at this pace, in just a few short years, Bitcoin could very well have billions of people using its network.
+As such, its price will likely be significantly higher than it is today.